 - 1. Will not impose a mandate on local agencies or school districts. - 2.
-Will not result in any cost or savings to any a nominal cost to other state agencies. - 3.
+Will not result in any cost or savings to any other state agency. - 3.
 Will not result in any reimbursable costs or savings under Part 7 (commencing with § 17500) of Division 4 of the Government Code to local agencies or school districts. - 4.
 Will not result in any nondiscretionary costs or savings to local agencies or school districts. - 5.
 Will not result in any cost or savings in federal funding to the state.